 15 Tips and Strategies

-Choose what you can commit to and that will work best for you.
+Here are some tips — choose what you can commit to and that will work best for you.
 Then build them into your personal holiday eating plan.

 1. Don’t starve yourself the day of a holiday meal or party.
 If you attempt to save up calories for a splurge, you’ll probably be so hungry by the time dinner is served you’ll end up shoving food into your mouth faster than you can say turkey.
 Have a protein and fiber snack (around 150 calories) and something to drink beforehand, but don’t skip meals or arrive famished.